elliotjberg/elliotjberg.github.io/index.md

 By day I'm a DevOps consultant (however by night I'm not a superhero, sadly) - the work is varied and covers a variety of technical stacks and working practices.
 Here's a glimpse into some of my projects over the last few years:

-**Role:** Lead DevOps Engineer
+**Lead DevOps Engineer**
-**Key Responsibilities:** Technical lead for a small team, primary contact for customer, technical architecture and subsequent definition of backlog
+Key Responsibilities: *Technical lead for a small team, primary contact for customer, technical architecture and subsequent definition of backlog*
-**Technical Stack:** AWS (Directory Services, EC2, RDS, Route53, VPC), Windows Server, Docker, Kubernetes
+Technical Stack: *AWS (Directory Services, EC2, RDS, Route53, VPC), Windows Server, Docker, Kubernetes*

 ### Personal